TakundaKatsidzira/TakundaKatsidzira/resources/problemsolving.md

 # Practical Learning

 * Start with a problem from Projects or Leetcode.
-* Attempt it on your own, using the problem solving guides below
+* Attempt it on your own, using the problem solving guides below.
 * Struggle for a little bit of time to come up with your own solution to the minimum task, max 15 minutes.
 * Look up solution through availale solutions, answers sections, online or AI.
 * Study solution until you understand it, documenting ideas, topics, techniques and tools for further reading.
-* Research further reading material in books, courses, tutorials and AI.
 * Retry problem, and repeat previous steps until you can solve it on your own.
 * Look into optimizations, improvements and alternative solutions.
-* Look for similar problems and see if solution can be generalized or modified to work on them.
 * Document new information in journal and take notes of patterns techniques and tools for future problems.
 * Move on as needed.